 5. Unnaturally expositional, stilted, or irrelevant dialogue

 Read your dialogue out loud.
 Does it sound like the way people actually talk (without all the ums and ahs and boring digressions, of course)?
 Do the characters rattle off factual information you are trying to jam into the story?
 Are they talking about the weather?
 Because if they're talking about the weather, you'd better have a good reason for it.
 Otherwise, the reader will feel bored, and a bored reader closes his or her book and turns on the TV.

 All of this advice is important, but by far the worst habit a fiction writer can develop is the habit of giving up too easily.
 Keep writing every day.
-If you need help, remember that our manuscript editors are available 24/7 and that they can help you tackle all of your manuscript mishaps.
+If you need help, remember that our book editors are available 24/7 and that they can help you tackle all of your book mishaps.

 Image source: Unsplash.com

 Take Your Writing from Good to Great with Professional Editing

 Get a Free Sample, or Get an Instant Quote and Place Your Order Below